Fallout (franchise)

-Fallout is a series of post-apocalyptic role-playing video games—and later action role-playing games—created by Interplay Entertainment.
-The series is set during the 21st, 22nd and 23rd centuries, and its atompunk retrofuturistic setting and art work are influenced by the post-war culture of 1950s United States, with its combination of hope for the promises of technology and the lurking fear of nuclear annihilation.
-A forerunner of Fallout is Wasteland, a 1988 game developed by Interplay Productions to which the series is regarded as a spiritual successor.
+Fallout is an American media franchise of post-apocalyptic role-playing video games created by Tim Cain and Leonard Boyarsky, at Interplay Entertainment.
+The series is largely set during the first half of the 3rd millennium, following a devastating nuclear war between China and the United States, with an atompunk retrofuturistic setting and artwork influenced by the post-war culture of the 1950s United States, with its combination of hope for the promises of technology and the lurking fear of nuclear annihilation.
+Fallout is regarded as a spiritual successor to Wasteland, a 1988 game developed by Interplay Productions.

 The series' first title, Fallout, was developed by Black Isle Studios and released in 1997, and its sequel, Fallout 2, the following year.
 With the tactical role-playing game Fallout Tactics: Brotherhood of Steel, development was handed to Micro Forté and 14 Degrees East.
 In 2004, Interplay closed Black Isle Studios, and continued to produce Fallout: Brotherhood of Steel, an action game with role-playing elements for the PlayStation 2 and Xbox, without Black Isle Studios.
-Fallout 3, the third entry in the main series, was released in 2008 by Bethesda Softworks, and was followed by Fallout: New Vegas, developed by Obsidian Entertainment.
+Fallout 3, the third entry in the main series, was released in 2008 by Bethesda Softworks, and was followed by Fallout: New Vegas, developed by Obsidian Entertainment released on October 19, 2010.
 Fallout 4 was released in 2015, and Fallout 76 released on November 14, 2018.

 Bethesda Softworks owns the rights to the Fallout intellectual property.
 After acquiring it, Bethesda licensed the rights to make a massively multiplayer online role-playing game (MMORPG) version of Fallout to Interplay.
-The MMORPG got as far as beta stage under Interplay, but a lengthy legal dispute between Bethesda Softworks and Interplay halted the development of the game and led to its eventual cancellation, as Bethesda claimed in court that Interplay had not met the terms and conditions of the licensing contract.
-The case was settled in early 2012.
+The MMORPG got as far as beta stage under Interplay, but a prolonged legal battle between Bethesda Softworks and Interplay disrupted the development of the game, eventually resulting in its cancellation.
+Bethesda argued in court that Interplay had failed to fulfill the terms and conditions of the licensing contract.
+The case reached a resolution in early 2012.

 Origins

 The ideas of the Fallout series began with Interplay Productions' Wasteland, released in 1988.
 At that time, Interplay was not a publisher and used Electronic Arts for distribution of the game.
 According to Interplay's founder, Brian Fargo, they wanted to explore a post-apocalyptic setting and created Wasteland for that.
 Sometime after release, Interplay decided to shift focus and become a publisher while still developing games.
 Fargo wanted to continue to use the Wasteland intellectual property but could not negotiate the rights back from Electronic Arts.

 Still wanting to do something in a post-apocalyptic setting, Fargo and his team decided to make a new setting and game.
 They determined what aspects of Wasteland were positives and wrote and developed a new game around them.
-The result was the first Fallout games, which released nearly ten years after Wasteland.
+According to designer Chris Taylor, they took major inspiration from the novel A Canticle for Leibowitz (1959) and the films Mad Max 2 (1981) and The City of Lost Children (1995).
+The result was the first Fallout games, which were released nearly ten years after Wasteland.